facebook/create-react-app/packages/react-scripts/template/README.md

 It is likely not a bug in Create React App, but something you need to fix locally.
 ```

 This can be caused by a variety of issues.
-Reading the error message should point you in the offending packages.
+Reading the error message should point you in the direction of the offending packages.

 To fix the dependency tree, try following the steps below in the exact order: